Balsamorhiza careyana

 Balsamorhiza careyana is a species of flowering plant in the tribe Heliantheae of the family Asteraceae known by the common name Carey's balsamroot.
 It is native to northwestern United States Washington and Oregon where it grows in arid and desert regions east of the Cascades.
-It is very similar to a close relative Balsamorhiza sagittata, but its leaves are more sandpaper-like instead of soft and hairy, and it is probably more resistant to drought.
+It is very similar to a close relative Balsamorhiza sagittata, but its leaves feel more fine sandpaper-like instead of soft and hairy, the involucre (flower bract) is less densely wooly, and it is probably more resistant to drought.